Bookports/Bookports/doc/IDEAS.md

-# Emergence ideas
+# Shelves ideas

 ## Out of the box experience

-Emergence should be an out of the box package, with standard ILS modules ready to go.
+Shelves should be an out of the box package, with standard ILS modules ready to go.

 However, it should be extendable with plugins for later customisation.